MetaBorgCube/oopsla18-artifact/README.md

   a workspace; select the artifact root directory.
 Workspaces can be changed using the `File > Switch Workspace` menu, if necessary.

+- After start-up, wait until the task `Building workspace...` is not shown in the bottom right status bar anymore.

 - Build all language projects using the `Project > Build All` menu.
 After a successful language build, the console shows something
   like:

       Reloading language project eclipse:///lang.sysf

+  Individual languages can be rebuilt by selecting the project in the `Package Explorer`, and selecting `Project > Build` from the menu.

 ### Inspecting the Language Projects